 Room and Meal Plan Refunds

 Room refunds are made only when students move out of the residence system and graduate from or cease to be enrolled at the University.
-Eligibility for refunds is listed in the Residence Agreement and in the online Termination Form.
+Eligibility for refunds is listed in the Residence Agreement.
+Termination of Occupancy is filed in Axess.
 Filing a termination of occupancy form and moving out of Student Housing does not necessarily entitle a student to a refund.
-Students in all-male fraternities or all-female sororities are billed directly by the fraternity or sorority, and refunds are arranged between the student and the fraternity or sorority.
+Students in greek letter houses are billed directly by the fraternity or sorority, and refunds are arranged between the student and the fraternity or sorority.

 A meal plan refund is based on the date when a student moves out of University residence and is approved under conditions as specified in the Residence Agreement.
 If a student uses the meal plan after that date, an additional daily charge incurs.